Twin Cities and Western Railroad: Routing

 The temporary alignment was only expected to last five years and was proposed as a way to preserve the route for future transit.
 By 2009, the connection was reaching the end of its lifespan and required rehabilitation.
-A rerouting of the line was re-examined in 2009 for the planned Southwest Corridor light-rail line.
+A rerouting of the line was re-examined in 2009 for the planned Metro Green Line Extension light-rail line.
 Building the connection to the MN&S Subdivision was expected to cost about $48 million.
 A more detailed analysis was expected to be completed by the end of 2010.
 Because there was no freight rail engineering study done on the planned re-route of the freight rail route, and once the freight rail engineering study was completed in 2013, the impact of a safe re-route of freight rail was determined to negatively impact the local community, therefore the local community rejected freight rail reroute plans to the MN&S Subdivision in 2014.
 TC&W also rejected any rerouting that took it off the Kenilworth Corridor, pointing out that plans to reroute their trains onto Canadian Pacific's MN&S Spur were unsafe.
 In 2018, it was agreed to allow the railroad to continue using the Kenilworth line, and plans for co-locating freight rail and light rail were made.

 In order to protect a potentially important shipping route, TC&W purchased the Dan Patch Line Bridge over the Minnesota River in Savage.
 TC&W has trackage rights over CP's MN&S Subdivision to reach Savage, and as of the fall of 2022, was seeking state funding to rehabilitate a section of track in Savage that would allow direct service to Port Cargill and neighboring grain elevators to resume.

 Motive power and operations

+Locomotive traveling along the Kenilworth Trail.

 TC&W has 9 Caterpillar Generation II locomotives (4 EMD GP20s, 3 EMD GP30s, 2 EMD GP15Cs), 2 ex-KCC EMD GP39-2s, 1 EMD CF7 slug unit, 1 Paducah rebuilt EMD GP10, 1 EMD SW1200, and 6 EMD GP38-2s.
 Due to the CAT units being expensive to maintain, the railroad is slowly retiring them as they break down.

 Trains typically run six days per week between the Twin Cities and Renville with two- or three-day-per-week service west of Renville to Milbank, SD.